-- 1. Benefits are not payable for any Total Disability that results from any of the following causes: - a) participation in a criminal act or attempting to commit a criminal act, regardless of whether charges are laid or a conviction is obtained; - any accident or injury occurring while operating a motor vehicle under the influence of any intoxicant or with a blood alcohol level in excess of the legal limit in the jurisdiction in which the accident occurred; - c) medical care or treatment that is performed for cosmetic purposes only, unless it is required as a result of an Illness or Accident; - d) insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion; or - e) attempted suicide or voluntary or self-inflicted injury or Illness, whatever the state of mind of the Member. - 2.
-Benefits are not payable during any periods in which the Member: - a) receives compensation under a workers' compensation board/commission or any program of a similar nature; - b) is eligible for benefits from the Canada Employment Insurance Commission (CEIC) if the Summary of Benefits specifies that this benefit is integrated with CEIC benefit and there is no Supplemental Unemployment Benefit (SUB) coverage; - c) receives maternity or parental benefits under any provincial or federal law or takes maternity or parental leave in accordance with any provincial or federal law or any agreement between the Member and the employer, subject to the following exception: - benefits will be payable during the health-related portion of the maternity leave when required by applicable law or legislation, provided coverage has been retained for the Member.
-The healthrelated portion of the maternity leave will be considered to be the normal post-natal recovery period deemed reasonable and appropriate by Blue Cross; - d) is absent from Canada for any reason, unless Blue Cross agrees in writing, in advance, to pay benefits during the period; - e) is imprisoned in a correctional facility, community residence or while under house arrest by order of a criminal court; or - f) is on an authorized leave of absence, strike or lay-off, subject to the above mentioned provisions with regard to maternity and parental leave.
-However, if the Member becomes disabled before an employment termination notice is issued, benefits will continue to be paid as long as the member's disability persists, without exceeding the Benefit Period. - 3.
-No benefits are paid when disability is due to the use of alcohol or drugs.
-However, this restriction does not apply while the Member participates in a rehabilitation program approved by Blue Cross or when the Member suffers from an organic illness that provoked the total disability even if such use of alcohol or drugs would stop.
+- 1. Benefits are not payable for any Total Disability that results from any of the following causes: - a) participation in a criminal act; - b) any accident or injury occurring while operating a motor vehicle under the influence of any intoxicant or with a blood alcohol level in excess of the legal limit in the jurisdiction in which the accident occurred: - c) medical care or treatment that is performed for cosmetic purposes only, unless it is required as a result of an Illness or Accident; or - d) insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion. - 2.
+Benefits are not payable during any period in which the Member: - a) is absent from Canada for any period during which the CEIC benefits would not be payable, unless Blue Cross agrees in writing, in advance, to pay benefits during the period; or - b) is imprisoned in a correctional facility, community residence or while under house arrest by order of a criminal court.

-If the Member becomes Totally Disabled following an illness or accident, Blue Cross will pay up to the maximum amount specified in the Summary of Benefits (according to the chosen option), subject to the conditions outlined below.
+If the Member becomes Totally Disabled following an illness or accident, Blue Cross will pay up to the maximum amount specified in the Summary of Benefits, subject to the conditions outlined below.